salmonix/incremental_query_cache/README.md

 ## Synopsis

 The query cache stores the result set of queries and offers a simple API to update that result set.
 The cache table is identified by the query itself.
 The query must return entities that can be uniquely indexed to update _entities_ of the result set.
 For detecting changes the use of a last_change TS attribute in the source table, but any monotonic incremental attribute can be used.
+The advantage of using a TS is taht it is the same in the whole database, the disadvantage is that it depends on the environment (not pure function).
+It may mean problems with clock skew or other changes in the DB or system time understaning.
+Using an incremental attribute on a table has the advantage of being deterministic but depends on the table.

 Note: for some background details see the Milan_PgConf_2019_Presentation.odp file, from slide 9.
-Note: The TS is non pure, that means eg. prone to clock skews.

 ## Limitations